-Ch 223 a.
+Ch 223 abc.
 Statistical Mechanics.
-9 units (3-0-6); third term.
-Prerequisite: Ph 227 ab or an introductory course in statistical mechanics; or the consent of the instructor.
-Ph 227 ab is a course in fundamental aspects of statistical mechanics which is particularly appropriate for the chemistry student.
+9 units (3-0-6); first, second, third terms.
+Prerequisite: Ph 127 ab or an introductory course in statistical mechanics; or the consent of the instructor.
+Ph 127 ab is a course in fundamental aspects of statistical mechanics which is particularly appropriate for the chemistry student.
 The present course assumes knowledge of that material and will direct itself to applications of chemical interest such as statistical thermodynamics, transport phenomena, gases at high pressure, and liquids, polymers, and crystals.
-Not offered in 1973-74.
+Not offered in 1974-75.

 Ch 224 abc.
 Magnetic Resonance.
-(Same as APh 224 abc.)
 9 units (3-0-6); first, second, third terms.
+Prerequisite:

-Prerequisite: background in elementary statistical and quantum mechanics, and some familiarity with elementary magnetic resonance.
+background in elementary statistical and quantum mechanics, and some familiarity with elementary magnetic resonance.
 The principles of nuclear magnetic resonance and electron paramagnetic resonance will be discussed.
 The theoretical background behind the various types of magnetic resonance experiments will be developed.
 Methods for the analysis of spectra will be treated as well as the theory of interaction between nuclear spins, electron spins, nuclear-electronic coupling and the dynamic coupling of spins to lattice degrees of freedom.
 Applications of magnetic resonance to current research will be discussed with illustrations taken from problems in chemistry, physics, and biology.
+Not offered in 1974-75.
 Instructors: Chan, Vaughan.